 The State Courtyard, with its rich history and symbolic grandeur, continues to be a vital stage for significant royal events.
 These events mark milestones in British history and contribute to the monarchy’s ongoing legacy.

-The State Apartments within Windsor Castle’s State Courtyard are adorned with a treasure trove of art and furnishings, enriching the space’s visual splendor.
-These elements offer a glimpse into the artistic tastes and historical significance of the British monarchy.
+The State Apartments within Windsor Castle’s State Courtyard are adorned with a treasure trove of art and furnishings, enriching the space’s visual splendour.
+These elements offer a glimpse into the British monarchy’s artistic tastes and historical significance.

 A. Paintings and Sculptures